 How To Fix Can't Send Message With EE Error 0

-Many EE users report that they see an error 0 on their mobile phone when sending a text message to a contact or a premium rate SMS number and don’t know what to do about it.
+If you see an error 0 on EE when sending a text message to a contact or a premium rate SMS number and don’t know what to do about it, you’re in for a treat!
+Continue reading.

 How do I fix error 0 on EE?